 To scale marketplace platforms successfully, make sure that it’s easy for customers to take part and that the transaction costs are low.
 When working with a leading parcel delivery company to design an on-demand warehousing platform, we found ways to integrate customer order management systems and make the customer experience seamless.
 We also enabled cloud-based reservations and payment processing to reduce participation friction.

 2) Capability platforms

 Capability platforms provide flexible, pay-as-you-go access to a strategic capability.
-They’re useful for companies that would rather access learning externally than develop it internally.
+These platforms are useful for companies that would rather access learning externally than develop it internally.

 Capability platforms often require large-scale and continuous learning and training data.
 The more data the platform company collects, the better its machine-learning algorithms get at providing the know-how its customers are looking for.
 Blue Yonder, for example, offers AI-powered plug-and-play capabilities for demand planning, and Elementum offers similar platform capabilities for supply chain control tower use cases.

 The key challenge for companies that wish to build large-scale capability learning platforms is getting customers to share often proprietary data in a way that protects their confidentiality while allowing other firms to benefit from it.

 Asset grid platforms provide flexible access to assets or infrastructure.
 These platforms are especially useful for companies lacking the funds or time needed to build such infrastructure themselves.

 A leading CPG wholesaler client built a shared-asset platform for store deliveries.
 Customers that normally shipped product to their own warehouse instead ship directly to the wholesaler’s warehouse, which then shipped the product to its stores.
 When rolling out the platform, the company had to subsidize early adopters that was essential for gaining momentum.